FredrikKvalvik/temp-lang/README.md

 ## about

 everything is written by hand, without the use of any other library than the go std lib.
+This is mosty based on the books written by Robert Nystrom and Thorsten Ball (links at the bottom).

 ### Lexer